Suge Knight, His Rumored Jennifer Lopez Sex Video, Her Relationship With Drake

 A photo posted by Welcome to Death Row (@welcometodeathrow) on

 When asked if that was a threat, Suge Knight was quick to redeem himself from more trouble stating, “No. It’s not a threat sweetheart.
 I’m on parole.
 What you trying to do, send me back already?
-What i’m saying is this.
+What I’m saying is this.
 Whatever she’s done, she’s done.
 You know, and I wish her the best.”

 The transcript is as published by Holly Weird Times.
 Death Row Records lawyer Jeffrey Lowy also responded to the Jennifer Lopez sex tape claim stating that his client, Suge Knight, didn’t have a video featuring the star, stating, “My client is currently producing a videotape entitled J.Lo Uncut: Tha Real Story.
 [Suge Knight] does not possess a so-called ‘sex tape’ involving Ms. Lopez and an ex-boyfriend.”